HumanMovementNeuroscience/capstone/docs/course_materials/capstone_proper/capstone-proposal-assignment-description.md

 - Ensure all components are clearly labeled and adhere to the page limits.
 - Further details on submission deadlines and presentation requirements will follow.

-## Evaluation
-Your proposal will be evaluated based on the clarity of your research plan, the depth of your knowledge tree, and the effectiveness of your presentation.
-The evaluation will also consider how well you address the Intellectual Merit and Broader Impacts criteria.